dortania/Getting-Started-With-ACPI/Universal/dmar-methods/manual.md

 # Patching DMAR Table: Manual

-What we will be doing is removing the Reserved Memory Regions to allow this table to load without conflicts in macOS - which is necessary for Intel I225 based Ethernet Controllers, Aquantia Ethernet Controllers, and some WiFi devices.
+What we will be doing is removing the Reserved Memory Regions to allow this table to load without conflicts in macOS - which is necessary for the following hardware devices:
+* Intel I225 based Ethernet Controllers
+* Aquantia Ethernet Controllers
+* Some WiFi devices

 ## Preparation